-Aside from providing the 'who, when, where and why' of Pol.2, this paper guide contains an overview of the lecture timetable (pp.3-4), a detailed list of lecture topics and the associated readings (pp.4-28), a list of sample supervision essay questions (pp.29-31), and finally the questions from last year's Pol.2 exam (p.32).
+Aside from providing the 'who, when, where and why' of Pol2, this paper guide contains an overview of the lecture timetable, a detailed list of lecture topics and the associated readings, a list of sample supervision essay questions, and finally the questions from last year's Pol2 exam.

-Students should also check the Moodle site for Pol.2 regularly to access other documents and information.
+Students should also check the Moodle site for Pol2 regularly to access other documents and information.